How Do I Get My Toddler to Sit and Focus During a Speech Therapy Session?

 Lastly, children’s attention will also grow when they learn what to expect and when there is a routine to the session.

 This is why I love play routines and write about them in My Toddler Talks: Strategies and Activities to Promote Your Child's Language Development.
 Before moving onto another activity or play routine, encourage them to help clean up and have them sing the Clean Up Song.
-Eventually, if your session has a routine and they begin to know what to expect and you appreciate and follow their lean, their attention will improve!
+Eventually, if your session has a routine and they begin to know what to expect and you appreciate and follow their lead, their attention will improve!

 It’s amazing what children are capable of doing when engaged, interested, and ready for it.